 If you follow my Instagram Feed you know I was left with lots of doll clothes after making a bunch of clowns (literally) out of the dolls for last year’s Halloween Carnevil Party.

 It not only recycles any knits and yarn you might have laying around saving it from the landfill, but it also preserves your memories you have attached to the item.

 My blanket is made of a pair of woolly socks Mr.B bought me while on holiday a couple of years back, parts of a sweater I used to wear back in university many years ago and the doll clothes.

 Each granny square has a story and puts a smile on my face every time I look at it.

 THIS YEAR I HAVE DECIDED TO GIVE ALL OF YOU THE CHANCE TO GET A FREE VERSION OF MY PREMIUM PATTERNS AND MAKE SOMETHING BEAUTIFUL FOR YOUR LOVED ONES.

 EVERY TIME I RELEASE A PREMIUM PATTERN, A PROMO VERSION WILL BE AVAILABLE TO DOWNLOAD FROM MY BLOG FOR 3 DAYS ONLY.

 DON’T MISS OUT!
 SIGN UP TO MY NEWSLETTER AND FOLLOW CRAFTING HAPPINESS FACEBOOK PAGE TO BE NOTIFIED WHEN THE NEXT PATTERN OR TUTORIAL IS BEING POSTED.

 YOU CAN FIND ALL MY PREMIUM PATTERNS IN MY ETSY STORE AND RAVELRY STORE

-Each year I keep adding to it, one granny square at the time, one good memory at the time.
+Each year I keep adding to it, one granny square at a time, one good memory at a time.